 Please sign up for as many AR spots as you do center referee spots

-Please do not sign up to officiate you own child’s games
+Please do not sign up to officiate you own child’s games and if possible, please avoid all games in the same flight as your own child.

 Make sure you can get to your venue with plenty of buffer time (20-30 before kick-off).
 Most fields are within 5-15 minutes of each other, but parking might be tough at some times, so consider staying at a single venue for a while, rather than bouncing around. (take a look at the Game Length info below)

-Ref at your comfort level (pushing the envelope a little is encouraged)
+Officiate at your comfort level (pushing the envelope a little is encouraged)

 Feel free to remove yourself from games, if you do this a week before the tournament - no issue, but as it gets closer to the weekend please use more discretion.

 We welcome youth referees.
 Youth referees should generally officiate divisions at least one age below their own.
-We try to denote youth referees with a (Y) after their name in the RefScheduler, but we may miss some if we don’t know they are youths.
+We try to denote youth referees with a (Y) after their first name in the RefScheduler, but we may miss some if we don’t know they are youths.
 Adults, if you see a referee signed up with a (Y) after their name, please make a point to sign up with them to offer guidance and support.
 Please remind coaches that there is zero tolerance for dissent toward a youth referee.
 Any dissent toward a youth referee is grounds for immediate expulsion of the team official or spectator.

 Scheduling as the weekend progresses